fnl/gnamed/README.rst

-Given that loading **Entrez Gene** and **UniProt** can take a very long time (days or weeks) if they are loaded using the default mechanism, a fast DB dump mechanism (using "``COPY FROM`` stream") is available for those DBs, circumventing the ORM and its dreadful ``INSERT`` statements.
+Given that loading **Entrez Gene** and **UniProt** can take a very long time (days or weeks) if they are loaded using the default mechanism, a fast DB dump mechanism (using "``COPY FROM`` in-memory-file") is available for those two DBs, circumventing the SQL Alchemy ORM and the dreadfully slow ``INSERT`` statements.
 These dumps are implemented directly with the underlying DB drivers.
-Therefore, only the following DBs are currently supported with fast loading:
+Therefore, only the following DBs and drivers support this fast loading mechanism:

-- PostgreSQL (suffix -pg; driver: **psycopg2**)
+- *PostgreSQL* (suffix -pg); driver: **psycopg2**

-To use fast loading, the first repository to load into a just initialized database (i.e., only containing the NCBI Taxonomy) must be Entrez.
-Then the two UniProt files (or only SwissProt, if you do not want to use TrEMBL) may be fast-loaded and finally all other repositories should be added in any preferred order.
+To use fast loading, the first repository to load into a just initialized database (i.e., only containing the NCBI Taxonomy) *must* be Entrez.
+Then the two UniProt files (or only SwissProt, if you do not want to use TrEMBL) may be fast-loaded.
+After this, all other repositories can be added in any preferred order (without the fast loading mechanism).
 To activate the fast loader instead of the regular Parser/ORM mechanism, append the suffix ``pg`` to the repository key, e.g., to fast load Entrez into a Postgres DB use:
 ``gnamed load entrezpg gene2pubmed gene_info``.

 Note that if you decide to use SQLight as your DB, the way the ORM dumps data